 SBS6 wants a show with Johan Derksen and Raymond Mens on the United States

+In his old age, Johan Derksen could take a trip to the United States for SBS6.
+‘Snor’, 74, was asked by Talpa to do a series with Raymond Mens in which music and the US election are central.

 “We received a proposal to go along the Mississippi together.
 Along the way, I talked about music, blues, country and bluegrass.
-Raymond was then talking about politics in this region,” confirms Derksen talk to him ADVERTISEMENT.
+Raymond was talking about politics in that region at the time,” confirms Derksen in a conversation with the ADVERTISEMENT.

 Time